-Running a set of asadmin subcommands from a file enables you to automate repetitive
+Running a set of asadmin subcommands from a file enables you to automate repetitive tasks.

-- 1. Create a plain text file that contains the sequence of subcommands that you want to run. - 2.
+- Create a plain text file that contains the sequence of subcommands that you want - 2.
 Run the multimode subcommand, specifying the file that you created.